NickolasBoyer/willwillems/posts/building-a-website-with-vuepress.md

 }
 ```

-- to hide external link icon -->
+- to hide external link icon

 ## Doing more

 Ok so you have a simple file on the default VuePress theme, nice but not too exciting.

-- links to other guides
+- links to other guides-->